Sunrise over the Bale and Arsi highlands of Oromia, Ethiopia — rolling green hills, red volcanic soil, wildflowers in the foreground

 Single farm cooperative · 2,200–2,800m altitude · Day-75 harvest · Per-batch lab card

 habb sources from a single farm cooperative in the Bale and Arsi highlands of the Oromia region.
 Volcanic soil.
 2,200 to 2,800 metres above sea level.
 Cold nights, intense ultraviolet, day-75 harvest.
-The seeds are exported to our Chatsworth, California facility, cold-pressed at under 60°C, and bottled with a per-batch lab card showing the active-compound percentage measured by HPLC-UV on the fixed oil.
+The seeds are exported to our California facility, cold-pressed at under 60°C, and bottled with a per-batch lab card showing the active-compound percentage measured by HPLC-UV on the fixed oil.
 The full harvest-to-counter timeline is under six months.

 Three reasons Ethiopian highland seed tests higher.